LESSON LIFESAVER Activity

 HARVEST – JESUS CHRIST’S SECOND COMING

 • Perhaps show some different kinds of seeds and talk about how a seed needs great care and attention to grow into the wonderful plant God intended.
-Ask the children how they are like seeds.
+Ask the youth how they are like seeds.
 Ask them what would happen if they were planted along a roadside, or in a thorny field.
 Help them compare these with planting the word of God in our hearts.